-Table 2 shows that the autocorrelations of the monthly Nile flows ($\rho_j = \text{Corr}[X_i, X{i+j}]$ for month i = 1 (August) to 12 (July) and lag j = 1, 2, 12) are very high but differ from month to month.
-Table 3 shows that the autocorrelations of the normalized flows (here $\rho_j = \text{Corr}[Z_i, Z{i+j}]$) have essentially the same values as in the natural flows.
-Figure 3 depicts the autocorrelograms for two months, August and December, representative for the high- and low-flow periods respectively, for lags up to 60 (corresponding to five years).
+Because of the normality of $Z_i$ , the multivariate distribution can be fully expressed in terms of the autocorrelation function.
+Table 2 shows that the autocorrelations of the natural monthly Nile flows (corr[ $X_i, X{i+i}$ ] for month i = 1 (August) to 12 (July) and lag j = 1, 2, 12) are very high, but differ from month to month.
+Table 3 shows that the autocorrelations of the normalized flows $(\rho_i = \operatorname{corr}[Z_i, Z{i+j}])$ have essentially the same values as in the natural flows.
+Figure 3 depicts the autocorrelograms for two months, August and December, representative for the high- and lowflow periods, respectively, for lags up to 60 (corresponding to five years).
 Here we can observe that monthly autocorrelations differ significantly from month to month for small lags (periodicity) but become very similar for large lags, for which they keep high values thus suggesting LRD.
 These autocorrelograms are constructed from the 78-year fitting period; had the complete 131-year record been used, the peaks of autocorrelograms would be higher, indicating enhancement of both the periodicity and LRD.
-LRD is better seen on Figure 4, which depicts higher lag autocorrelations of monthly flows for lags that are multiples of 12 (Corr $[X_i, X{i+12j}]$), so as to eliminate periodicity, as well as autocorrelations of annual flows (Corr $[Y_i, Y{i+j}]$, where $Y_i := X{12(i-1)+1} + ... + X{12i}$, the annual flow at year i).
-Note that the presence of LRD implies much higher uncertainty than in classical statistics, as well as bias in classical statistical estimators (Koutsoyiannis, 2003).
-Therefore, in Figure 4, two series of estimates of ρ_j have been plotted, the classical statistical ones (marked as "empirical classical") and the adapted ones (marked as "empirical SSS" where SSS stands here for simple scaling statistics; see discussion later) that recover from bias (Koutsoyiannis, 2003).
+LRD is better seen in Fig. 4, which depicts higher lag autocorrelations of monthly flows for lags that are multiples of 12 (corr[ $X_i, X{i+12i}$ ]), so as to eliminate periodicity, as well as autocorrelations of annual flows (corr[ $Y_i, Y{i+j}$ ], where $Y_i := X{12(i-1)+1} + \ldots + X{12i}$ , the annual flow at year i).
+The presence of LRD implies much higher uncertainty than in classical statistics, as well as bias in classical statistical estimators (Koutsoyiannis, 2003).
+Therefore, in Fig. 4, two series of estimates of $\rho_i$ have been plotted, the classical statistical ones (marked as "empirical classical") and the adapted ones (marked as "empirical SSS" where SSS stands here for simple scaling statistics; see below) that recover from bias (Koutsoyiannis, 2003).
 In addition to empirical estimates, some model curves are also plotted, which will be discussed later.
-All panels in Figure 4 verify the presence of LRD and interestingly, indicate that this behaviour is virtually the same in all months as well as annually.
+All panels in Fig. 4 verify the presence of LRD and interestingly, indicate that this behaviour is virtually the same in all months as well as annually.